rlynjb/frontendflow/README.md

 - `index.html`
   * This file is a barebone HTML file.
 It links to `images/`, `css/`, `js/` files.

-## Magento 2 Layout and Templating

-For Notes and instructions on how templating works on Magento 2 and how to get starting, visit my blog :-D [Wandrr.io - Getting started with Magento Theming](http://wandrr.io/Getting-started-with-Magento-Theming)

-Its best to use Magento 2 Blank theme to avoid re-coding templates, javascripts, and other security issues that maybe involve in a Magento theme.

-**Templating Method:**

-1. `git clone https://github.com/magento/magento2.git` in your root directory
-2. `cp -R magento2/app/design/frontend/Magento/blank/* <site_name>/app/design/frontend/<theme_name>/<subtheme_name>`
-3. Edit ff. files to replace default name to name of your theme. `composer.json`, `registration.php`, `theme.xml`
-4. Enable theme in Admin
-  * Check if theme is detected: `Content > Themes`
-  * Enable in: `Content > Configuration > Edit > Default Theme > Applied Theme`
-5. Copy layout or template folders from `magento2/app/code/Magento/<any_module_you_want>/view/frontend/layout && /templates`
-6. Place in `<site_name>/app/design/frontend/<theme_name>/<subtheme_name>/<any_module>/`

-- `composer.json`, `registration.php`, `theme.xml`
-  * Files that registers your theme to Magento 2 core engine
-- `web/`
-  * Compiled Stylesheets, Javascripts, Fonts from Front-End assets are dump unto this folder following Magento 2's theme directory structure.
-- `etc/`
-  * Contains an XML file that defines various image sizes used throughout the site
-- `media/`
-  * Contains images
-- `Magento_Theme`
-  * Holds general layout and templates throughout the site
-- `Magento_Cms`
-  * Holds the homepage layout and templates
-  * Disable Home page created in Content to make this Home template visible

 ## Wordpress Templating